top of page

 Frequent sighing and yawning, feelings of 'air hunger', disturbed sleep, achy muscles and joints, feeling anxious and uptight, pins and needles, upset gut/nausea, irritability, shattered confidence, Worry over these symptoms may lead to further over-breathing and a vicious cycle is established.

-Joanne (Jo) Eames is a Physiotherapist and a Certified Bradcliff Practitioner working at Focus Health's Havelock North clinic.
-She uses the Bradcliff Method of treatment to address breathing disorders.
+Joanne (Jo) Eames and Marie Mayock are Physiotherapists and Certified Bradcliff Practitioners working at Focus Health's Havelock North clinic.
+They use he Bradcliff Method to address breathing disorders.
 This is a Physiotherapy-based programme developed to treat Breathing Pattern Disorders and Hyperventilation Syndrome.
 The techniques taught are in association with Breathing Works Clinic in Auckland.

 There are many triggers to breathing disorders and may include some or all of the following: